senukzzzzz/1800_202510_DTC15/README.md

 ### Limitations

-Example:

-- Currently, the app only supports city-based weather searches.
+- News API free tier has a daily request limit
-- Limited to basic weather parameters like temperature, humidity, and conditions.
+- Limited to news from selected countries
-- The user interface can be further enhanced for accessibility.
+- No offline support for saved articles
+- No social sharing features
+- No comment system for articles

 ### Future Work

-Example:

-- Add support for location-based weather detection using GPS.
+- Implement offline support for bookmarked articles
-- Implement additional weather parameters like wind speed and UV index.
+- Add social sharing capabilities
-- Create a dark mode for better usability in low-light conditions.
+- Create a comment system for articles
-- Integrate user accounts for saving favorite locations.
+- Add user preferences for news sources
+- Implement push notifications for breaking news
+- Add article search functionality
+- Create a mobile app version

 ---

 ## License

-Example:
 This project is licensed under the MIT License.
 See the LICENSE file for details.